Latest List of Famous Failed Australian Startups and Businesses 2022

 The company stopped operations less than 12 months after the Australian Securities Exchange blocked its listing on the share market.

-Guvera shut down operations in but is however reportedly trying to get a listing on the Macedonian Stock Exchange.
+Guvera shut down operations but is however reportedly trying to get a listing on the Macedonian Stock Exchange.

 Now the failures were not restricted to startups.
 Some famous companies failed in the Australian Market.